CiscoTestAutomation/genieparser/changelog/undistributed/template.rst

-Only one changelog file should be included per pull request
+Only one changelog file per pull request.
+Combine these two templates where applicable.

 Templates
 =========